 My Book- Advancing beyond the Ceiling – is available Online on Amazon, Barnes and Noble, Author House, and www.olutoyinoyelade.com

 How do you balance your family and business life, which is some of the battles women still face?

-For me, keeping a work–life balance means gaining the support of my spouse, and raising Children, that are well grounded in the Christian Faith, so that life’s decisions can be taken faster without compromises; these are my critical success factors and they are a most rewarding blessing from God.
+For me, keeping a work-life balance means gaining the support of my spouse, and raising children, that are well-grounded in the Christian Faith, so that life’s decisions can be taken faster without compromises; these are my critical success factors and they are a most rewarding blessing from God.
 To maintain a balance in my home, I keep a schedule of the important dates from the beginning of the year and try to meet these appointments.
 The family also bonds as I offer support to kids in school and in their other endeavours and goals.

 I found that getting busier meant that pressure increased and we had to give up on the time that we spend together.
-So we had to introduce more fun times to look forward to: movie nights, quiz shows (to test the brain and word knowledge), make a pitch night, etc. If you are raising Entrepreneurs, they better understand Gods word and business principles early enough.
+So we had to introduce more fun times to look forward to movie nights, quiz shows (to test the brain and word knowledge), make a pitch night, etc. If you are raising Entrepreneurs, they better understand Gods word and business principles early enough.

 Ensuring that one’s spouse is involved in the various business concerns is also helpful.
-Not only do you get professional advice for free, issues are resolved faster.
+Not only do you get professional advice for free, but issues are also resolved faster.
 For our work abroad, we take turns to attend business meetings so that both parties are not away from home.
 However, we find time to get away from these routines with the kids from time to time.
 Couples must learn to create some history that will become memories for the future.
 I find that by sharing my goals and vision with a reliable partner, the challenges of life are half solved and other issues can be pursued more strategically.